 This land, valued at $16.5 million, was optioned for two years at the discounted price of $7 million.
 Upon completion of the land purchase, U.S. Steel pledged an additional $1 million in cash for the development of park amenities, making this project the largest philanthropic gift in U.S. Steel’s 100-year history.

-Our senators and representatives in Washington helped make Red Mountain Park a reality. $2.5 million in federal funding was secured through the incredible efforts of Representative Artur Davis, Senator Jeff Sessions, Representative Spencer Bachus, and Senator Richard Shelby.
+Other major funders who made Red Mountain Park possible include: the Hugh Kaul Foundation, the Community Foundation of Greater Birmingham, the Jefferson County Commission, the Alabama Power Foundation, and federal funds secured through the incredible efforts of Representative Artur Davis, Senator Jeff Sessions, Representatives Spencer Bachus, and Senator Richard Shelby.

-Today, the Freshwater Land Trust is involved in Red Mountain Park’s progress, and we are enthusiastic supporters of its management.
-We are incredibly proud of our efforts to create Red Mountain Park, and we thank U.S. Steel for giving us the opportunity to make it happen.
-To see what’s happening today at Red Mountain Park, please visit www.redmountainpark.org.
+Today, Freshwater Land Trust is an enthusiastic supporter of Red Mountain Park and its management.
+Freshwater Land Trust is incredibly proud of having played an integral role in creating Red Mountain Park, and we thank U.S. Steel for giving us the opportunity to make it happen.

 To find out more about Red Mountain Park, please visit redmountainpark.org.